luismcsoul/the-sustainable-republic/README.md

 96. In case a prosecutor is involved in a conflict, and it would be needed to be questioned itself, an "ad hoc" (for this purpose only) prosecutor would be assigned to assume the position until the case is dismissed or sentenced.
 -
 .
+## TOKENOMICS.
+97. All economical transactions, salaries, lending quotas, morgages, service bills are calculated in terms of minimum wages and are adjusted to inflation proportionately.

 ## ETHICAL CONSIDERATIONS.

-97. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.
+98. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.